SPC-beta/test/doc/zmq.md

 Typically, it is packaged by distributions as something like *libzmq3-dev*.
 The C++ wrapper for ZeroMQ is *not* needed.

-In order to run the example Python client scripts in contrib/ one must also install *python3-zmq*, though this is not necessary for daemon operation.
+In order to run the example Python client scripts in the `contrib/zmq/` directory, one must also install [PyZMQ](https://github.com/zeromq/pyzmq) (generally with `pip install pyzmq`), though this is not necessary for daemon operation.

 ## Enabling

-By default, the ZeroMQ feature is automatically compiled in if the necessary prerequisites are found.
-To disable, use --disable-zmq during the *configure* step of building bitcoind:
+By default, the ZeroMQ feature is not automatically compiled.

-    $ ./configure --disable-zmq (other options)
+To enable, use `-DWITH_ZMQ=ON` when configuring the build system:

+    $ cmake -B build -DWITH_ZMQ=ON

 To actually enable operation, one must set the appropriate options on the command line or in the configuration file.